Amber Espar Anne Ellinger Christopher Ellinger Tonia Pinheiro Franci DuMar

 Amy Tai (President)

-is an educator, musician, peer counseling teacher, community organizer, climate change activist and mother of a home schooled 12 year old.
+is an educator, musician, peer counseling teacher, community organizer, climate change activist and mother of a home schooled son.
 She currently teaches violin at the Suzuki School of Newton.

 Tonia Pinheiro (Treasurer)

 is founder of Wake Up!
-Works, Iseeu Theater, and is an improvisational singer and actor.
-She has trained groups like teen leaders and incarcerated men in improv, and she moderates an international network of Playback Theatre musicians.
-She has more than 35 years experience in organizational management, human resources, the study of the human condition, and interpersonal communications.
+Works, Iseeu Theater, is an improvisational singer and actor, and a trainer of diverse groups in improv, Playback, and cultural skills development.
+She moderates an international affinity group of BIPOC Playback Theatre practitioners.
+Tonia has more than 35 years experience in organizational management, human resources, the study of the human condition, and interpersonal communications.

 is the founding director of True Story Theater, a trainer, presenter and award-winning author.